This is seriously the BEST Banana Nut Bread with Pecans! It’s moist and tender, with pecans inside and on the top.

 Start checking the loaf at 50 minutes for browning.
 If it’s browning too quickly, place a sheet of aluminum foil loosely over the top of the bread to prevent further browning.

-Tips for moist banana bread
+Tips for moist and Tender banana bread

 - Don’t over mix the batter.
 Use a spatula to fold in the dry ingredients and the pecans.